-Beyond static prefill-phase cache eviction, \obc{} is also applicable to decoding-time scenarios, where eviction decisions must be made dynamically.
-To evaluate this, we measure language modeling perplexity at varying sequence lengths on the PG19 dataset, using a fixed KV cache budget of 1024 tokens.
-Following \cite{xiao2024estreamingllm}, we allocate 4 fixed initial tokens for all methods, as these tokens act as attention sinks and are crucial for long-sequence generation quality.
-As demonstrated in~\Figref{fig:ppl}, the Sink baseline, which statically allocates the cache to fixed initial and recent tokens, demonstrates the highest perplexity.
-The H$_2$O baseline, which dynamically selects important tokens based on cumulative attention statistics, performs moderately better.
-In contrast, all \obc{} variants, which also accumulate output-aware scores over time, consistently outperform H$_2$O across all sequence lengths.
-As observed, \obcVK{} does not yield better performance than \obcK, suggesting that a better combination of key and value pruning scores may exist beyond the current plain additive formulation.
-SnapKV is not evaluated as it does not support decoding-phase eviction.
-We also present the perplexity-compression trade-off curves in~\Figref{fig:overall_perf_curve}c, where baselines integrated with \obc{} scores all exhibit consistently lower perplexity at all compression levels.
-These results confirm that our perturbation-aware saliency scores can improve memory utilization and preserve long-range dependencies critical for continuous generation.
+Beyond static prefill-stage cache eviction, \obc{} is also applicable to decoding scenarios, where eviction decisions must be made dynamically.
+To evaluate this setting, we measure cumulative language modeling perplexity at varying sequence lengths on the PG19 dataset using a fixed KV cache budget of 1024 tokens.
+Following \citet{xiao2024estreamingllm}, we retain 4 fixed initial tokens for all methods, as these tokens act as attention sinks and are crucial for long-sequence generation quality.
+As shown in Figure~\ref{fig:ppl}, the Sink baseline, which statically allocates the cache to fixed initial and recent tokens, exhibits the highest perplexity.
+The H$_2$O baseline, which dynamically selects important tokens based on accumulated attention statistics, performs moderately better.
+In contrast, all \obc{} variants, which instead accumulate output-aware saliency scores over time, consistently outperform H$_2$O across all sequence lengths.
+We also observe that \obcVK{} does not outperform \obcK{}, suggesting that an improved combination of key-pruning and value-pruning scores may exist beyond the current plain additive formulation.
+SnapKV and AdaKV are not evaluated, since they are specifically designed for static prefill-stage eviction and do not inherently support dynamic decoding eviction.
+Overall, these results demonstrate that our output-aware saliency scores can improve memory utilization while better preserving long-range dependencies critical for continuous high-quality generation.